RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 Examples include world population by country, literacy rates by country, etc.
 Wikipedia has good examples like [List of Countries by Population] and [List of Countries and Dependencies by Population].

+Your visualisation could consists of Europe only.
+In that case use the SVG map provided in the assignment.
+Alternatively you can visualise the whole world.
+Freely available SVG maps can be found [on Wikimedia].

 [List of Countries by Population]: http://en.wikipedia.org/wiki/List_of_countries_by_population
 [List of Countries and Dependencies by Population]: http://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population_density